 What's the difference between a secured and unsecured loan?

-A secured loan is one that requires collateral, such as a car or some sort of property.
-An unsecured loan does not require this.
+Secured loans requires collateral, such as a car or some sort of property, while unsecured do not.

 Can I apply with a co-signer?

 No, the application process does not allow for co-signing.

 What is an origination fee?